Application and quantum properties of superpositions of oppositely squeezed states: Entanglement of two-mode states generated from

+In the regime of a large squeezing parameter $r$, the pure two-mode squeezed vacuum state exhibits a larger amount of entanglement.
+The physical meaning of this is as follows.
+In the limit of a large-but-finite squeezing regime of $r$, the pure two-mode squeezed vacuum state approaches the form $\mbox{Const}.\times(|00\rangle_{ab}+|11\rangle_{ab}+|22\rangle_{ab}+...)$, and this entangled state realizes ideal continuous-variable quantum teleportation.
+In contrast, neither $|r;-\rangle$ nor $|\Psi(r)\rangle_{ab}$ achieves ideal quantum teleportation.
+This difference is reflected in the value of the entanglement.

 These results show that for low squeezing, the non-Gaussian superposition $|r;-\rangle$ can be a better entanglement resource than a standard Gaussian two-mode squeezed state.
-This could be relevant for protocols where experimental constraints limit achievable squeezing but allow for the preparation of modest-fidelity $|r;-\rangle$ states, such as certain optical quantum communication or entanglement distribution schemes.
+This could be relevant for protocols where experimental constraints limit achievable squeezing but allow for the preparation of modest-fidelity $|r;-\rangle$ states, such as certain optical quantum communication.